Peeping into the life of Stephen Alter

 I try to write 1,000 words every day, always in the morning between 6 and 11 am.

-What do you think about the new age / new media writing like blogs?
+What do you think about the new age/new media writing like blogs?
 Do you think they are taking readers away from books?
 Do you think they are bringing down the quality of writing?

 Blogging is a new phenomenon.
 Let’s see how it develops into a new genre of writing.
 I don’t think it takes readers away from books or traditional journalism.
 The lack of editing does worry me because many bloggers don’t seem to revise their work consistently.

 Your book mentions quite a few authors who had climbed the Himalayas before you.
 Do you read a lot of literature before you take a trip?
-Have you taken trips with no preparations at all.
+Have you taken trips with no preparations at all?
 If yes, what is the difference between a prepared trip and an unprepared trip?

 To be able to write in an informed voice you must read the literature that surrounds your experience.
 I always search for books and essays that relate to the places I visit.
-Sometimes I go into a journey without fully understanding what has been written about the places I travel through but afterwards, I always refer to the works of other writers who have gone before me.
+Sometimes I go into a journey without fully understanding what has been written about the places I travel through but afterward, I always refer to the works of other writers who have gone before me.

 Who are your favorite authors?

 I’ve always enjoyed reading things by anonymous authors but if you are asking for names I’d pick V.S.
-Naipaul, Bruce Chatwin and Gretel Ehrlich out of a hat.
+Naipaul, Bruce Chatwin, and Gretel Ehrlich out of a hat.

 Tell us about the next book that you are working on?

 At the moment, I’m not sure what I’ll write next.
 I have a new thriller that will come out next year and a short jungle story for younger readers.
 Maybe I’ll write a steamy Delhi romance set in Greater Kailash.
-Who knows?http://www.anureviews.com/peeping-into-the-life-of-stephen-alter/http://www.anureviews.com/wp-content/uploads/stephen-alter-image.jpghttp://www.anureviews.com/wp-content/uploads/stephen-alter-image-150x150.jpgAuthor SpeakAuthor InterviewI read Becoming a Mountain and I became a fan of Stephen Alter.
+Who knows?https://www.anureviews.com/peeping-into-the-life-of-stephen-alter/https://www.anureviews.com/wp-content/uploads/stephen-alter-image.jpghttps://www.anureviews.com/wp-content/uploads/stephen-alter-image-150x150.jpgAuthor SpeakAuthor InterviewI read Becoming a Mountain and I became a fan of Stephen Alter.
 Thanks to his publishers, I got an opportunity to ask Stephen Alter some questions.
 Tell us about your growing up years.
 Where did you grow up, what did you study and what did you want to become?
-Most...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Stephen...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews